Texas Property Assessed Clean Energy Program

 Properties that are statutorily ineligible for PACE assessments include:

-- Undeveloped lots or lots undergoing development at the time of the assessment; and
+- Facilities for undeveloped lots or lots undergoing development at the time of the assessment; and

 - Government owned real property.

 The PACE Act permits PACE assessments to be placed on property that is:

 - Privately owned commercial real property – including not-for-profit real property such as private schools, medical facilities, churches, etc.;

 - Privately owned industrial real property; or